Dirivial/issue-tracker/README.md

 https://github.com/morhetz/gruvbox

 # Notes for later
-When setting up on a new machine, a .env file is needed in this directory with the this information: <br>
+When setting up on a new machine, a .env file is needed in the backend directory with the this information: <br>
 ACCESS_TOKEN_SECRET=some_token<br>
 REFRESH_TOKEN_SECRET=some_other_token<br>